bossebandowski/nopu/README.md

 # nopu

-## Release Notes v1.4
+## Release Notes v1.5

 - Still cifar10 dataset (image classification on small 3-channel input images.
 Input shape (32x32x3))
-- model architecture has not changed
+- model architecture has not changed since release 1.3
-- model parameters are no longer copied to predetermined locations in SRAM, but rather the pointers are transferred to the accelerator on the fly
+- established ethernet communication channel between host machine and FPGA
+- host sends input images and the FPGA returns the inference results
+- started implementing basic handshakes on top of UDP.
+FPGA acknowledges the arrival of image data, the host resends image chunks of ACK is missing
+- split tests into emulator and hardware tests because the emulator is not capable of handling ethernet io

 ## Setup and Run

 - Build patmos
 follow the instructions on `https://github.com/t-crest/patmos`

-- Clone this repo and use the scripts to build patmos plus the coprocessor and run a test script.
+- Clone this repo and use the scripts to build patmos plus the coprocessor and run a test script in the emulator or on actual hardware.
 Careful if you are developing in your `~/t-crest/patmos` folder, these scripts might overwrite some files.

+1) Emulator
     ```
     chmod +x ./scripts/*.sh
     ./scripts/build_patemu.sh
     ./scripts/run_patemu.sh
     ```

+2) Hardware
+    - make sure to have quartus 19.1 installed on your host machine
+    - connect an Altera DE2-115 board to your machine via the USB blaster cable and the serial COM cable
+    - verify that the board can be programmed by running jtagconfig
+        ```
+        patmos@ubuntu:~/nopu$ jtagconfig
+            1) USB-Blaster [2-2.3]
+            020F70DD   10CL120(Y|Z)/EP3C120/..
+        ```
+    - make scripts executable
+        ```
+        chmod +x ./scripts/*.sh
+        ```
+    - generate verilog files and run synthesis
+        ```
+        ./scripts/build_fpga.sh
+        ```
+    - compile test script, program FPGA, and download program.
+Try again if the download fails
+        ```
+        ./scripts/run_fpga.sh
+            ...
+            [++++++++++] 251556/251556 bytes
+            sent 256516 raw bytes compressed to 159337 bytes (62%)
+            configuring network...done
+            ready to rumble
+        ```
+    - on your host machine, adapt the following network settings:
+        - SPEED 100000
+        - AUTONEG OFF
+        - FULL DUPLEX
+        - IPv4 address: `192.168.24.45`
+        - network mask: `255.255.255.0`
+        - default gateway: `192.168.24.1`

+    - verify that your host machine can communicate with the FPGA:
+        ```
+        ping 192.168.24.50
+        Reply from 192.168.24.50: bytes=32 time=1ms TTL=128
+        ```
+        if this does not work, try to update your network settings or reprogram the FPGA
+    - create a venv and install requirements
+        ```
+        python3 -m venv venv
+        # windows
+        venv\Scripts\activate
+        # linux
+        source venv/bin/activate

+        pip install -U pip cython setuptools wheel
+        pip install -r model_prep/requirements.txt
+        ```
+    - run inference script to send test images to the FPGA and evaluate the output
+        ```
+        cd python-nopu
+        python run_inf.py
+        ```

 ## Results

-- **Test script output**
+- **Emulator output**
     ```
     EXPECTED 3, RETURNED 3
     EXPECTED 8, RETURNED 8